go-monk/playing-with-tls/README.md

 I think it's still important to think even though we have the generative AI now.
 Thinking always has been and always will be good and useful.
-Before we can start thinking about something more deeply we have to learn and understand the basics.
+Before we can start thinking more deeply about something we have to learn the basics.
 And one of the best ways how to learn anything is by doing it.
 Playing is a way of doing.
 You should probably not play in production though.

 Take TLS for example.
 It used to be called SSL before and it's the protocol that secures the network communication.
-It sits between Application and Transport layers:
+It sits between Application and Transport layers in a networking model:

 ```
 TCP/IP Layer    | Protocol / Medium